 Difficulty: Easy

-Time to complete: 15 minutes to create the dough, 1 hour 30 minutes of bake time depending on the thickness of the craft
+Time to complete: 15 minutes to create the dough, 1 hour and 30 minutes of baking time depending on the thickness of the craft

-If the craft still seems doughy or soft at the end of the bake time, continue baking until it is hard.
+If the heart craft still seems doughy or soft at the end of the baking time, continue baking until it is hard.

 Supplies Needed For This Salt Dough Fingerprint Activity:

-Food coloring-optional (you can always paint the craft after instead)
+Food coloring-optional (you can always paint the heart after instead)

 Other optional supplies: